 Invoices for subscriptions without metered components can also be generated in pending status, if required.
 You can add charges as required before closing and sending the invoice to the customer.

 The usage for these subscriptions can be added to the subscription records.
-Based on the usage added (sum of all the usage data or the latest usage data), Chargebee calculates and adds the price to the respective invoice for closing the invoice.
+Based on the usage added (sum of all the usage data, the latest usage data, or the maximum usage data), Chargebee calculates and adds the price to the respective invoice for closing the invoice.
 You can automate closing these invoices that are in pending status and email them to the respective customers.

 You can add, remove, or view the usage data for invoices and subscriptions whenever required.